Lead field ECG

 Scenario 1: Skipping the Cardiac Simulation (Post-Processing Only)

-If you have already run a long cardiac simulation and saved the transmembrane voltage (\(V_m\)) you can compute the ECG, or re-compute it with a different temporal resolution, without re-running the physics.
+If you have already run a long excitation propagation simulation and saved the transmembrane voltage (\(V_m\)), you can compute the ECG, or re-compute it with a different temporal resolution, without re-running the excitation propagation simulation.

 Required Input: